 By Dennis Carroll

-The fire, which last week lapped at the edges of the Los Alamos nuclear complex and forced its closure, has consumed more than 130,000 acres including about 20,000 acres on the Santa Clara Pueblo reservation in north-central New Mexico, which encompasses Chicoma Mountain.
+The fire, which last week lapped at the edges of the Los Alamos nuclear complex and forced its temporary closure, has consumed nearly 137,000 acres and is encroaching on the Santa Clara Pueblo reservation, which encompasses Chicoma Mountain.

-Now ranked as the largest wild-lands blaze ever recorded in New Mexico, the fire surpassed the previous record set in 2003 by the 94,000-acre Dry Lakes Fire in the Gila National Forest.
+The fire is now ranked as the largest wild-lands blaze ever recorded in New Mexico, surpassing the previous record set in 2003 by the 94,000-acre Dry Lakes Fire in the Gila National Forest.

 (Editing by Karen Brooks and Cynthia Johnston)